skip to main content

 V. Delegation of Authority

-The Superintendent is authorized to develop appropriate procedures to implement this policy.
+The Superintendent is authorized to develop appropriate procedures for the implementation this policy within the limits set forth by this policy.

 VI.
 Definitions

-2. Eligible Employee – An employee who has is employed at .5 or more and who has been employed with the Howard County Public School System (HCPSS) for at least 12 months during the 12-month period immediately preceding the commencement of the leave.
+2. Eligible Employee – An employee who has been employed HCPSS for at least 12 months and had worked the minimum number of required hours with HCPSS during the 12-month period immediately preceding the commencement of the leave.

-4. Employment Benefits – All benefits provided to employees of the HCPSS, which may include group life insurance, health insurance, sick leave, personal leave, or annual leave as referred to in the negotiated agreements.
+3. Employment Benefits – All benefits provided to HCPSS employees, which may include group life insurance, health insurance, sick leave, personal leave, or annual leave as referred to in the negotiated agreements.

-5. Family and Medical Leave – Leave with or without pay granted to an eligible employee in compliance with federal regulations and guidelines.
+4. Family and Medical Leave – Leave with or without pay granted to an eligible HCPSS employee in compliance with federal regulations and guidelines.

 7. Serious Health Condition – An illness, injury, impairment, physical or mental condition that involves:

-1. Any period of incapacity or treatment in connection with inpatient care (an overnight stay) in a hospital, hospice, or residential medical care facility.
+1. Any period of incapacity or treatment in connection with inpatient care (an overnight stay) in a hospital, hospice, or residential medical care facility; or

-2. Any period of incapacity requiring absence from work, school, or other regular daily activities of more than three calendar days that involves continuing treatment by, or under the supervision of, a health care provider.
+2. Any period of incapacity requiring absence from work, school, or other regular daily activities of more than three calendar days that involves continuing treatment by, or under the supervision of, a health care provider; or

-3. Continuing treatment by, or under the supervision of, a health care provider for a chronic or long-term health condition that is incurable or so serious that, if untreated, would likely result in a period of incapacity of more than three calendar days.
+3. Continuing treatment by, or under the supervision of, a health care provider for a chronic or long-term health condition that is incurable or so serious that, if untreated, would likely result in a period of incapacity of more than three calendar days; or

-8. Twelve-month Period – The rolling twelve-month period measured back from the date FMLA leave is used.
+9. Twelve-month Period – A twelve-month period measured forward from the first date a HCPSS employee takes FMLA leave.

 VII.
 References